 Artist and maker Madisen "MG" Mitchell was born and raised in the great state of Wyoming.
 She draws her inspiration from the natural beauty and wilderness that surrounds her.
 Dealing mostly with found objects, she creates one of a kind, multi-textural, mixed media pieces that are as unique and varied as the western landscape that influences her work.

 But why "Red Rascal"?

 The nickname, "Red Rascal" was given to Madisen by her father.
 "He really liked this comic in the Sunday newspaper called Doonesbury, and one of the characters was named that.
+My dad has been in emergency services my whole life, so he appropriated the title as my codename.
 I also have red hair, so the name just stuck!"

 The creation process of Madisen's artwork is relatively organic.